tejada7/Java-Certification/OCP_Java17.md

 - __happens-before relationship:__ it's a guarantee that any action performed in any thread is reflected to other actions in different threads. `Stream#forEachOrdered` is an example of executions that comply with this term.
 - __Pattern matching:__ is a technique of controlling program flow that only executes a section of code that meets certain criteria.
-Moreover, it's used in conjuction with if statements for greater program control.
+Moreover, it's used in conjunction with if statements for greater program control.

 ### How to print bytes as String